 In October 2013, the board of directors approved the 2013 Employee, Director and Consultant Equity Incentive Plan (the "2013 Plan") pursuant to which the Company may issue options, warrants, restricted stock or other stock-based awards to directors, officers, key employees and other key individuals performing services for the Company.
 The 2013 Plan has reserved 4,773,992 shares of common stock for issuance.
 All awards will be approved by the board of directors or a committee of the board of directors to be established for such purpose.
+At September 30, 2017, 1,675,207 shares remain available for issuance under the 2013 Plan.

-The Company's outstanding stock options and restricted stock have maximum contractual terms of up to ten years, principally vest on a quarterly basis ratably over five years and are granted at exercise prices equal to the market price of the Company's common stock on the date of grant.
+The Company's outstanding stock options and restricted stock have maximum contractual terms of up to ten years, principally vest ratably over five years.
+Stock options are granted at exercise prices equal to the market price of the Company's common stock on the date of grant.
 All equity awards immediately vest upon a liquidation or a change in control event.
-The Company's outstanding stock options and restricted stock are exercisable into shares of the Company's common stock.
+The Company's outstanding stock options are exercisable into shares of the Company's common stock and all unvested shares of the Company's restricted stock will become unrestricted shares of the Company's common stock when vested.
 The Company measures the cost of employee services received in exchange for an award of equity instruments, including grants of employee stock options and restricted stock awards, based on the fair value of the award at the date of grant in accordance with the modified prospective method.
 The Company uses the Black-Scholes model for purposes of determining the fair value of stock options granted and recognizes compensation costs ratably over the requisite service period, net of estimated forfeitures.
 For restricted stock awards, the grant-date fair value is the quoted market price of the stock.

-As of June 30, 2017, all 2,160,535 options and 875,000 shares of restricted stock outstanding, respectively, were excluded from the calculation of dilutive earnings per share as their effect would have been anti-dilutive as the exercise price of these grants are above the average market price.
+As of September 30, 2017, all 2,142,035 options and 875,000 shares of unvested restricted stock outstanding, respectively, were excluded from the calculation of dilutive earnings per share as their effect would have been anti-dilutive; the exercise prices of such options are above the average market price.